1972 Olympic men's basketball final: Preparation

 The United States team was the youngest in history.
 American players usually participated in the Olympics once before turning pro, and the U.S. team always had new players every four years.
 The 1972 team did not have a clear leader.
-Bill Walton, then a rising star, declined an invitation to participate.
-Nevertheless, the team was heavily favored, featuring such players as Doug Collins and Tommy Burleson (the tallest player among all teams).
+UCLA's Bill Walton, then a rising star, declined an invitation to participate.
+Some saw it as a political statement given Walton's opposition to the Vietnam War, but the most likely reason for his decision was his bad experience at the 1970 FIBA World Championship.
+In a 2004 interview with ESPN, Walton stated that "for the first time in my life, I was exposed to negative coaching and the berating of players and the foul language and the threatening of people who didn't perform."
+According to Russian sports historian Robert Edelman, "when (the Soviets) saw who was and wasn't on the U.S. team, that's when they started feeling like they'd actually have a chance.
+They followed American basketball closely and they knew that no Walton was going to be a big deal."
+Nevertheless, the team was favored, featuring such players as Doug Collins and Tommy Burleson (the tallest player among all teams).

 The young American team was confronted by a veteran Soviet team, featuring stars Sergei Belov, Modestas Paulauskas, and Alexander Belov.
 The players had played together for more than seven years.
 For Gennadi Volnov it was the fourth Olympic appearance.

+In 2004, Johnny Bach, an assistant on the 1972 American team, told ESPN: "Their team, it was reported, played almost 400 games together.
+400 games.
+We had played 12 exhibition games and the trials."

 Road to the final

 The basketball gold medal was the last in contention.
 The Soviets were clearly ahead in the medal standings, but for political reasons they needed to win 50 golds (having 49 before the final match).

-Both teams reached the final without any trouble.
-For the U.S. team the hardest game was against Brazil which it won 61–54.
-The Soviets faced some problems against Puerto Rico (100–87) and Cuba in the semifinal (67–61), but came out on top in each.
+Both teams started out strong, winning their first games by an average of 37 points.
+However, the Americans experienced a slump winning their fourth game against Brazil by only seven points with a score of 61–54.
+However, they rebounded and defeated Egypt by 65 (96–31) and Japan by 66 (99–33).
+Meanwhile, the Soviets had an easier time in their group, winning most of their games by more than 20.
+The only exceptions were against Italy (79–66) and Puerto Rico (100–87) when they won by 13.
+Their closest game was their last game when they played against Yugoslavia and won by seven (74–67).

+Both teams were undefeated going into the semifinals when they faced the other group's runner-up (there was no quarterfinals at this point).
+The United States made easy work of Italy, defeating them 68–38, while the Soviets struggled against Cuba, winning by only six (67–61).
+This set up the gold medal match of the U.S. vs the USSR.